Custom Properties

 Custom Properties in Automations

-Custom properties for an entity type are shown in automations the same as built-in properties.
+Custom properties for an entity type are shown in automations in the same way as built-in properties.